fisher-alice/johnny-five-wiki/Boards.md

 The `Boards` class constructs a collection object containing multiple board objects.
 If no arguments are passed, `Board` objects will be created for every board detected in the order that the system enumerates them.

-This class has only been tested with Arduino compatible boards.

 See also:

 - [Board](board)